TeemuKoivisto/prosemirror-dev-toolkit/README.md

 Copying the old diffing logic was perhaps the most annoying feature to implement as it required me to wrap my head around the jsondiffpatch's delta format and figure out how to rewrite them as Svelte components.
 Somewhat interesting topic, certainly, but quite tedious.
 I changed the original colors to a perhaps more distinct palette and added the transaction to the history entry as well.
 I've found it quite useful.

-I added some new features to the trees such as 'log' and 'copy' buttons which logs the node to window (eg into `_node` variable) or add it to your clipboard.
+I added some new features to the trees such as 'log' and 'copy' buttons which log the node to window (eg into `_node` variable) or add it to your clipboard.

 You can hydrate a state from a transaction by double-clicking it.
 This, however, fails with Yjs so be advised.
 I have thought of adding import/export of transaction history to allow replaying them but haven't had time for it.